 Carole Holder, Norman, Oklahoma

 An ad for a hedge clipper that I had to read twice: “A built-in safety switch prevents accidental starting, and blades will stop when you take one hand off.”

 Michael Goldstone, Manchester, England

+I sent a reminder to a client that it was time to visit the eye doctor.
 He called back to inform me that he would not be coming in because, as he put it, “I have a new obstetrician.”

 Sarah Parchert, Hoschton, Georgia

 A man called, furious about an Orlando, Florida, vacation package we had booked for him: He was expecting an ocean-view hotel room.
 I explained that was not possible, since Orlando is in the middle of the state.
 “Don’t lie to me,” he said.
 “I looked on the map, and Florida is a very thin state.”

 I spotted several pairs of men’s Levi’s at a garage sale.
 They were sizes 30, 31, and 32, but I was looking for size 33.
 So I asked the owner if he had a pair.
 He shook his head.

 “I’m still wearing the 33s,” he said.
 “Come back next year.”